Fishing Line Converter: Pound Test to Diameter (Mono & Braid)

-Convert between pound test, line diameter in inches and millimeters, and compare monofilament vs braided fishing line specifications.
+Convert fishing line pound test to diameter in inches and millimeters, and compare monofilament against braided line for the same strength.

 Select a line type and pound test to see diameter, or enter a diameter to find the matching pound test.